rony1997/faq/README.md

 id's of the user's whereas the user can create,update,delete the question and answers.
 User can also edit his/her Profile.
 The admin can be logged in as user too by first logging in as user and then again by logging as an Admin.
-In this way he/she is logged in as user as well as admin and it can be seen in admin page Email - rohan@gmail.abc
+In this way he/she is logged in as user as well as admin and it can be seen in admin page.
+Email - rohan@gmail.abc
 Password - password
 By doing this no other user can register as admin and use his powers.